-Whether you’re just now learning what is MCAS (Mast Cell Activation Syndrome) and Histamine Intolerance, or you’re at an advanced level, mast cells are complex.
+Whether you’re just now learning what MCAS (Mast Cell Activation Syndrome) and Histamine Intolerance are, or you’re at an advanced level, mast cells are complex.
 You probably still have a lot of questions!

 Do you see terms like mast cell mediator or mast cell receptors and wonder just how that relates to what you are going through?